slackhq/spark-gateway/README.md

 # Spark Gateway

-**Spark Gateway** is a load balancer and a routing gateway for submitting [SparkApplication](https://www.kubeflow.org/docs/components/spark-operator/user-guide/using-sparkapplication/) resources to one or more multiple Kubernetes clusters.
+**Spark Gateway** is a load balancer and a routing gateway for submitting [SparkApplication](https://www.kubeflow.org/docs/components/spark-operator/user-guide/using-sparkapplication/) resources to one or more Kubernetes clusters.

 Originally inspired by Apple's [Batch Processing Gateway](https://github.com/apple/batch-processing-gateway), Spark Gateway's implementation is written in Go, directly integrating with the Go based [kubeflow/spark-operator](https://github.com/kubeflow/spark-operator)